 How to Paint a Radiator

-Before you start, keep these points in mind: Turn off the radiator before painting and make sure it’s completely cool to prevent the paint from bubbling.
-Ensure the radiator is clean and dry before painting.
+Before you begin, turn off the radiator and make sure it has completely cooled down to prevent the paint from bubbling during the process.
+Clean the radiator thoroughly and allow it to dry completely before painting.

 - Radiator paint is the best option for painting radiators.
 It adheres well to metal and existing paint, is resistant to rust, and offers long-lasting durability.
 It also doesn’t require a primer.